Pump Track Proposal

 Cycling provides an ideal exercise for children and adults.
 It improves fitness and helps to reduce obesity and furthermore provides a means of transport as well as reducing our reliance on fossil fuels.

 We were pleased to receive feedback from young cyclists and skateboarders about what they would like of the track.
 The proposal.was also entusiastically received by the families of children at the school - see survey results.
-We have also had pre-application advice from the district council's planning team, and now have a detailed design.
-We have reecently applied for planning permission (see application ref 21/00104/FUL) and also for a grant from British Cycling towards the cost.
+We now have a detailed design and have received planning permission (see application ref 21/00104/FUL) and also for a grant from British Cycling towards the cost.
 We also have some funding from recent developments oin the village..

 Comments are still welcome on the following contact email address: PumpTrack.Feedback@greatabington.school